odo/ramjet/README.md

 ## Rolling your own

-To run tests with your own handler and config file, you can pass ramjet a set of include paths and the location of your config file:
+To run tests with your own handler and config file, you can pass ramjet a set of include paths and the location of your config file.
+This applies to all commands like `slave` and `debug_run`.

 `make start incl="~/src/my_app/ebin ~/src/my_app/deps/*/ebin" config=~/src/my_app/config/my_app.config`

+## Debugging your handler

+A single instance of a handler can be run with the current tasks while printing intermadiate states:

+`make debug_run`

 ## Clustering